 Cornwall's dramatic Tintagel Castle, where King Arthur was supposedly born, now requires timed-entry tickets, which are best booked ahead at busy times.
 The castle also has a new steel footbridge that spans the chasm between the two parts of the castle (once joined by a natural land bridge that collapsed several centuries ago).

-In England's idyllic Lake District, poet William Wordsworth's home — Dove Cottage — is currently closed for restoration.
-It will reopen as Wordsworth Grasmere this spring, marking his 250th birthday, with updated museum exhibits.
+In England's idyllic Lake District, poet William Wordsworth's home — Dove Cottage — is closed for restoration for the first part of the year.
+It should reopen as Wordsworth Grasmere this spring, marking his 250th birthday, with updated museum exhibits.

 Scotland is also busy spiffing up its sights.
 The Scottish National Gallery in Edinburgh is currently undergoing a major renovation.
 A new main entrance recently opened, and construction on a bigger and better gallery space for its core collection of Scottish art is in the works.